 Particularly for parents of first-year students, framing the issue of grades in a realistic way can be enormously helpful in managing parental expectations and alleviating stress and anxiety in your students.

-I enlisted the input of a couple of experts from campus: Dr. Christy Buchanan, Senior Associate Dean for Academic Advising and Professor of Psychology, and Dr. James Raper, Director of the University Counseling Center.
+I enlisted the input of a couple of experts from campus: Dr. Christy Buchanan, former Senior Associate Dean for Academic Advising and Professor of Psychology, and Dr. James Raper, Assistant VP for Wellbeing and former Director of the University Counseling Center.
 Both the Office of Academic Advising (OAA) and the University Counseling Center (UCC) see students who have issues, pressures, or anxieties about their grades.
 The UCC and OAA have vast experience in mentoring and counseling students around grades and other issues.
 (I’ll also put on my academic adviser hat and add a few bits too.)

 So let’s talk about grades.
-Dean Buchanan says this:
+Dr. Buchanan says this:

 “I cringe when I hear a parent state that they have expectations for their student to get a 4.0.”